EdiFabric/EDIFACT.NET/README.md

 ## Requirements

 - Visual Studio 2022, or the .NET SDK.
 [Download Visual Studio](https://visualstudio.microsoft.com/downloads/).
-- .NET 6 or later for `NET 6/EdiFabric.Examples.EDIFACT.sln`.
+- .NET 6 for `NET 6/EdiFabric.Examples.EDIFACT.sln`.
+The projects set `<TargetFramework>net6.0</TargetFramework>` so they stay compatible with existing .NET 6 apps.
+EdiFabric 11.0.0 also provides `net8.0`, `net9.0`, and `net10.0`.
+To evaluate a later version, change that property (for example to `net8.0`) and rebuild.
 - .NET Framework 4.8 for `NET Framework 4.8/EdiFabric.Examples.EDIFACT.sln`.

 1. [Sign up free for **Community**](https://www.edifabric.com/pricing.html) to get an evaluation serial key.
 Community never expires, requires no credit card, and is limited to 250 operations per day for non-production use.
 After signup, retrieve your serial from [Your Account](https://support.edifabric.com/hc/en-us/articles/360007159031-Your-Account-API-key).